kenandrewmiranda/office_automations/readme.md

 ---

-# Office Automation Scripts
+# Python Portfolio: Office Automation Scripts Showcase

-Welcome to the Office Automation Scripts repository!
-This collection is all about Python scripts designed to simplify and automate those repetitive office tasks that eat up your precious time.
-From handling Excel files to managing emails, these scripts aim to bring efficiency to your workflow.
+Welcome to my portfolio of Python projects, specifically tailored to demonstrate my proficiency with Python through practical applications in office automation.
+This repository serves as a showcase of my capabilities, featuring a curated set of scripts that streamline and automate a variety of routine office functions.
+These tasks range from Excel file manipulation to efficient email management, all designed to enhance productivity in everyday office operations.

-## 🚀 Quick Start
+## 🚀 Getting Started

+To explore these scripts:

-1. Clone this repository:
+1. Clone this repository to your local machine:
    ```bash
    git clone https://github.com/kenandrewmiranda/office_automations.git
    ```

-2. Install any required libraries as mentioned in individual script comments.
+2. Follow the instructions in the comments of each script to install any necessary libraries.

-3. Modify scripts as per your requirements, such as adjusting email addresses or file paths.
+3. Tailor the scripts to fit your specific needs by modifying email addresses, file paths, etc.

-4. Run the desired script to experience automation in action.
+4. Execute the script you need and watch the automation unfold.

-## 📜 List of Scripts (So Far)
+## 📜 Featured Scripts in this Portfolio

-- **Orders Report Automation**: Filters rows with a "Processing" status from an Excel file and creates a draft email in Outlook with the filtered data attached.
+- **Orders Report Automation**: Streamlines the process of filtering "Processing" status orders from an Excel file and drafting an email in Outlook with the relevant data attached for easy dissemination.

-Will add more in the future.
+- **Sales Report Automation**: An integrated Python solution for collating employee performance data from multiple Excel files, managing directory structures, and leveraging Microsoft Outlook for distributing the compiled reports.

+More scripts will be showcased as this portfolio grows.

-## ⚖️ License
+## ⚖️ Licensing

-These scripts are open-source, and anyone is free to use, modify, and distribute them.
-While no credit is required, a shoutout or link back to this repository would be appreciated if you find them useful!
+These Python scripts are shared as open-source material, made freely available for anyone interested in utilizing or modifying them for their personal or professional use.
+Attribution is not mandatory, but I would be grateful for a mention or link back to this repository if you find the scripts beneficial for your purposes!

-## 🤝 Contributing
+## 🤝 Invitation to Collaborate

-Feel free to fork this repository and submit pull requests with enhancements or new scripts that can benefit the community.
-Let's help each other make office tasks a little less tedious!
+I encourage you to fork this repository and contribute your own improvements or additional scripts that can expand the utility of this portfolio.
+Let's collaborate to refine these automation tools and reduce the monotony of office tasks!

 ---